-(11) Any other person or business entity, other than [an insurance company taxable under ], [a real estate broker taxable under ], [a securities dealer taxable under ], or [a company taxable under ], which derives more than
+(11) Any other person or business entity, other than [an insurance company taxable under ], [a real estate broker taxable under ], [a securities dealer taxable under ], [a securities dealer taxable under ], or [a company taxable under ], which derives more than fifty percent (50%) of its gross income from activities that a person described in subsections (2) through (8) and (10) above is authorized to transact.
+For the purpose of this subsection, the computation of gross income shall not include income from non-recurring, extraordinary items.